glennhickey/teHmm/README.md

-teHmm
+teHmm v0.1
 =====
 Copyright (C) 2013 - 2014 by Glenn Hickey (glenn.hickey@gmail.com)
 Released under the MIT license, see LICENSE.txt

-Prototype code for identification of transposable elements in annotated DNA sequence using a HMM.
+Prototype code for identification of transposable elements in annotated DNA sequence using a multivariate HMM.
 The model slightly generalizes a classical HMM by allowing emission of *k*-dimensional vectors, where each value drawn from an *independent* multinomial distribution.
-Maximum likelihood estimates of parameters can be learned directly from a gold standard, or using the Baum Welch algorithm.
-A Stochastic Context Free Grammar is also provided, but is still in an early stage.
+Maximum likelihood estimates of parameters can be learned directly from a gold standard, or using the Baum Welch algorithm, or a combination of the two.
+The model is trained on genome annotation tracks specifed in UCSC formats (BED, BIGBED, BIGWIG).

 Code Contributors
 -----